gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 - **Not really ready to be cross-platform**. `buildozer` and `python-for-android ` do their job properly; it is not always easy to define the process to build an `apk` or `aab`, but once set up, the process works correctly in almost all cases.
-However, the result is not always what expected: on some smartphones and tablets there are no display problems, while on others a white box appears at the top of the screen.
+However, the result is not always the one expected: on some smartphones and tablets there are no display problems, while on others a white box appears at the top of the screen.
 It is clearly a problem due to resizing, in fact after a reload of the ui, the app is rendered correctly (Fig. 3).
 However, on all devices there are some graphical glitches in the loading